openjs-foundation/cross-project-council/proposals/stage-2/CPC_CHARTER/CPC-CHARTER.md

       recommentations may be delegated, however, the final responsibility will remain with the Voting members.
-   1. Ensuring collaboration is the driving principle within a Project, between _$FOUNDATION_ Projects, and between _$FOUNDATION_ Projects and the broader community.
+   1. Ensuring collaboration is the driving principle within a Project, between OpenJS Foundation Projects, and between OpenJS Foundation Projects and the broader community.
-   1. Defining and maintaining neutral consensus for the technical vision for the _$FOUNDATION_.
+   1. Defining and maintaining neutral consensus for the technical vision for the OpenJS Foundation.
    1. Creating conceptual architecture for how the projects fit together.
-   1. Voting members are responsible for approving new projects within the scope for _$FOUNDATION_ set by the Governing Board, as outlined in the Project Progression Process.
+   1. Voting members are responsible for approving new projects within the scope for OpenJS Foundation set by the Governing Board, as outlined in the Project Progression Process.
    1. Voting members are responsible for making final decisions on aligning projects, removing or archiving projects, as outlined in Project Progression Process.
+   1. Voting members are responsible for approving the charter (and any updates) for projects which are part of the OpenJS Foundation.
+As part of this review/approval the voting members will ensure that the updated charter is compatible with the mission of the OpenJS Foundation and reach consensus with the Board on more substantial changes before final approval by CPC.
    1. Voting members are responsible for approving funds for budgets delegated to the project.
-   1. Following and be up to date on Board/$FOUNDATION initiatives and communicate them to the projects.
+   1. Following and be up to date on Board/OpenJS Foundation initiatives and communicate them to the projects.
-   1. Defining common practices to be implemented across _$FOUNDATION_ projects, if any.
+   1. Defining common practices to be implemented across OpenJS Foundation projects, if any.
-   1. Mediating technical conflicts between _$FOUNDATION_ Projects when attempts to resolve those conflicts within the Project were unsuccessful.
+   1. Mediating technical conflicts between OpenJS Foundation Projects when attempts to resolve those conflicts within the Project were unsuccessful.
    1. Managing the process for creating a yearly budget and approving a yearly budget to be presented to the board.
-   1. The CPC serves as the _$FOUNDATION_'s primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the _$FOUNDATION_ has appropriate technical participation in standards bodies by finding an encouraging members from individual projects to particiapte in these bodies.
+   1. The CPC serves as the OpenJS Foundation's primary technical liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the OpenJS Foundation has appropriate technical participation in standards bodies by finding an encouraging members from individual projects to particiapte in these bodies.
    1. Managing the Individual membership program.